UIUC-iSchool-DataViz/is445_bcubcg_fall2025/syllabus.md

 * There will be NO late adds after 10th day
 * Students add the course after the start of class are responsible for submitting all assignments on time (even if assigned before they have added the class) -- this includes requesting a homework extension using the Extension Tool, if applicable

+If there is an emergency (accident, hospitalization) requiring an absence of more than 2 classes, please reach out to the [Emergency Dean](https://odos.illinois.edu/community-of- care/emergency-dean) to provide appropriate documentation.
+If an extended illness or family issue arises requiring more than 2 class absences, please obtain an official [Absence Letter](https://odos.illinois.edu/resources/students/absence-letters).
+In case of emergency or extended absence, please reach out to the instructional team as soon as possible as we will need to strategize the best path forward, including, but not limited to modified assignments or a drop of the class.

 # About Your Instructor